Under 2 hours

 - Follow these same steps to shim the jamb on the lock side of the door.

-- Work from approximately six inches below the top of the frame, driving 8d finishing nails into the hinge side of the frame.
+Working from 6 inches below the top of the frame, drive 8d finishing nails into the hinge side of the frame.
+If using a power nailer, use 2 1/2-inch, 15 or 16 gauge nails.

 - Penetrate through the jamb and shim, making sure the frame remains square and plumb.

-- Drive another nail approximately six inches above the bottom of the frame, and the third nail into the middle.
+- Drive another nail approximately 6 inches above the bottom of the frame, and the third nail into the middle.

 - Follow these same steps to secure the lock side of the door.

-- Use a shim behind each nail and trim them with a utility knife when this task is complete.
+- Use a shim behind each nail and trim them with a utility knife.
+Test opening and closing the door; adjust as needed.

 - Nail through the jamb stop and secure together.